 There is another paradigm that one can use to classify the world, including website addresses: by geography instead of by sector.
 There is an Internet top-level domain scheme that corresponds to countries instead of sectors.
 Websites in the United States can use a .us top-level domain.
 Canada is .ca and Mexico is .mx.

 Government entities in the United States sometimes use .us website addresses.
-Over on George’s Other Blog, I recently put up a blog post about a hike that Nancy and I did that went through parts of the Green Mountain National Forest, and I included a link to the United States Forest Service.
+Over on my other blog, I recently put up a blog post about a hike that Mrs. TSP and I did that went through parts of the Green Mountain National Forest, and I included a link to the United States Forest Service.
 Their website is http://www.fs.fed.us.

 Some towns in Vermont use .us as the top-level domain for their municipal website.
 My earlier blog post on town website addresses noted that Westford was one such town.
 Their website is http://westfordvt.us.
 About 20 towns or villages in Vermont use a .us top-level domain for their municipal website.